-We are delighted to announce that we are now working on phase two of Discovery Walk.
-This phase will see the inclusion of five more bespoke bronze plaques designed by artist Suzanne Scott of WhimSicAL LusH.
+We are delighted to announce that phase two of Discovery Walk is now complete.
+This phase sees the inclusion of five more bespoke bronze plaques designed by artist Suzanne Scott of WhimSicAL LusH.

 George A Pirie (1863 – 1929)